Have you ever considered starting a membership site? Membership sites are a growing trend on the web. And rightfully so!

 Honestly, discussing MemberMouse’s features deserves a whole 3,000 word post of its own.

 Just be aware, while MemberMouse does have all of these cool features, you get them by sacrificing developer-friendliness (that is, MemberMouse is not GPL).
-So if you want to make little code tweaks to how MemberMouse’s features function, you can’t do that, whereas with other GPL membership plugins, you can.
+So if you want to make little code tweaks to how MemberMouse’s functionality, you can’t do that, whereas with other GPL membership plugins, you can.

 Price: MemberMouse starts at $19.95 per month for up to 1,000 members